synrc/n2o/README.md

 WebSocket
 ---------

-N2O Loop is directly connected and runned inside context of WebSocket handler.
+N2O Loop is directly connected and ran inside context of WebSocket handler.
 Usually in Erlang we use `syn` or `gproc` OTP message buses.
 As such buses are optional in MQTT setup we include bus drivers in WebSocket package.